AmraniMohammed/machine-translation/README.md

 ### Built With

-This section should list any major frameworks/libraries used to bootstrap this project.
+You can find here the frameworks/libraries used to bootstrap this project.

 * [React.js](https://reactjs.org/)
 * [Flask](https://flask.palletsprojects.com/en/2.1.x/)